niksacvorovic/prewitt-edge-detection/README.md

 - C++ version: compile regularly using g++ or clang++

-- Rust version: coming soon...
+- Rust version: build and run regularly using cargo